DJ Hoppa

-Lee Gresh, known professionally as DJ Hoppa (born, April 28, 1983) is an American DJ and producer from Panorama City, Los Angeles.
+DJ Hoppa (born, April 28, 1983) is an American DJ and producer from Panorama City, Los Angeles.
 He was signed to rapper Hopsin's now defunct record label Funk Volume, and CEO of the San Fernando Valley independent label Broken Complex located in North Hollywood, California.
 He has made beats for Dizzy Wright's The Golden Age mixtape, The First Agreement EP and SmokeOut Conversations, Jarren Benton's My Grandma's Basement, and also worked with SwizZz & Gavlyn.

 Early life

-Hoppa was born on April 28, 1983 to a trumpeter and a cellist.
+Hoppa was born on April 28, 1983, to a trumpeter and a cellist.
 In 1992, his father died.
 In a September 2004 interview, he revealed that he had taken up beat making and production in high school.
 His first gig was at a house party.